Copyright © 1997-2010 Demand Media. All rights reserved.

 Cover the asters with 2 to 3 inches of mulch to protect the roots during the winter.

-Hollan Johnson is a freelance writer for many online publications including Garden Guides and eHow.
-She is also a contributing editor for Brighthub.
-She has been writing freelance since 2008 and her interests are travel, gardening, sewing, and Mac computers.
+Hollan Johnson is a freelance writer and contributing editor for many online publications.
+She has been writing professionally since 2008 and her interests are travel, gardening, sewing and Mac computers.
 Prior to freelance writing, Johnson taught English in Japan.
-Johnson has a Bachelor of Arts in linguistics from the University of Las Vegas, Nevada.
+She has a Bachelor of Arts in linguistics from the University of Las Vegas, Nevada.